 The Department of Public Safety provides escorts from 6:00 p.m. to 6:00 a.m.
 7 days a week, and when available.
 Escorts can be obtained by calling the Public Safety Department, respective of the campuses and by utilizing the Public Safety direct dial Assistance/Escort phones located in each building.

 The Department of Public Safety provides primary medical response to the entire campus 24 hours a day.
 The Department is equipped with full medical supplies to A.E.D.s (Automated External Defibrillators).

 Self Defense Programs

-The Department of Public Safety participates in Parent and Student orientation sessions regarding Public Safety and Parking on Campus during the College's open houses and orientation days.
+The Department of Public Safety participates in Parent and Student orientation sessions regarding Public Safety and Parking on campus during the University's open houses and orientation days.